Manifest typing

 In computer science, manifest typing is explicit identification by the software programmer of the type of each variable being declared.
 For example: if variable X is going to store integers then its type must be declared as integer.
 The term "manifest typing" is often used with the term latent typing to describe the difference between the static, compile-time type membership of the object and its run-time type identity.

 In contrast, some programming languages use implicit typing (a.k.a. type inference) where the type is deduced from context at compile-time or allow for dynamic typing in which the variable is just declared and may be assigned a value of any type at runtime.

+It's important to know the difference between manifest/implicit typing and static/dynamic typing.
+The first one describes how the variables (and it's types) are defined, while the second describes whether the language checks the types at compile or execution time.

 Examples

 Consider the following example written in the C programming language: